pyfsi/AWEsim/README.md

 [![AWEsim banner](https://raw.githubusercontent.com/pyfsi/AWEsim/main/docs/images/cover_github.png)](https://github.com/pyfsi/AWEsim)

-# AWEsim
+# The AWEsim Manual

-AWEsim is a geometry-resolved aero-servo-elastic simulation framework for airborne wind energy (AWE) systems.

-The coupling algorithms and infrastructure are written in python using a partitioned approach using folowing software dependence: CoCoNuT (Coupling code), Ansys Fluent (CFD), Abaqus (CSM), AWEbox (AWE dynamics and control).
+AWEsim is a geometry-resolved aero-servo-elastic simulation framework developed for airborne wind energy (AWE) systems.
+The aero-servo-elastic coupling algorithms and infrastructure are written in Python and build on top of [CoCoNuT](https://github.com/pyfsi/coconut), a coupling code for numerical tools for efficient partitioned multi-physics simulations, with a focus on fluid-structure interaction (FSI).

-AWEsim is Build on top of CoCoNuT (Focus on FSI), adding following functionalities:
+The [AWEsim branch on CoCoNuT](https://github.com/pyfsi/coconut/tree/AWEsim) adds the following functionalities:
-- Rigid-body motion
+- Rigid-body motion in the [ANSYS Fluent](https://ansys.synopsys.com/products/fluids/ansys-fluent) solver wrapper
 - Control surface deflections of aircraft
-- Coupling to dynamics and control (AWEbox)
+- Coupling to AWE system dynamics and control toolbox [AWEbox]()

+This github repository provides all the necessary scripts to setup and postprocess AWEsim simulations, including some examples.
+The simulations can be used in the design phase where the geometry of the aircraft is known, to assess detailed unsteady aero-servo-elastic phenomena.

-The framework is currently applied to ground-gen airborne wind energy systems, but can be extented to any aircraft-like systems exhibiting dynamic motion use multiple moving control surfaces.
+The framework is currently applied to ground-gen airborne wind energy systems, but can be extented to any aircraft-like systems exhibiting dynamic motion, flexible structure, and that use multiple moving control surfaces.

-Focus now on AWE aircraft simulation, but can be extended to anything that moves ( awesim) and deforms (FSI, coconut), where a high-fidelity prediction of the flow around an object and its corresponding forces/moments and dynamic behavior are of interest to study.

-The tool can be used in a more detailed design phase where the geometry of the aircraft is known, to assess detailed unsteady phenomena.

-What is is not?
-AWEsim is not a meshing tool (link to mshGen), it requires existing grids of the aircraft components and lifting surfaces as input.
-It is not a design tool, it requires an existing geometry as input.

-This manual introduces the practical implementation and use of AWEsim.
-For a detailed report on the methods behind it, you are refered to: Link to PhD book

 ## 1. Introduction